akanadocs/docs-test/sp/performance-tuning.md

 The only parameter that is typically modified is 'Maximum' It should be set to a value high enough to support the number of concurrent connections.
 This is different depending on the features installed in each container:

 * SOA Software Network Director - this value is typically the same as the maxTotal value set in the client connection pool.
-This is because the Network Director is a proxy and the ratio of inbound to outbound conenctions is typically 1:1.
+This is because the Network Director is a proxy and the ratio of inbound to outbound connections is typically 1:1.
 * SOA Software Community Manager (specifically the 'SOA Software Community Manager APIs' feature) - this value should be set based on the number of hits per second. **A general rule of thumb is to assume a minimum of 1 thread for every 10 concurrent users.**
 * SOA Software Policy Manager Console - this value should be set to the number of concurrent active users of the Policy Manager user interface.
 * SOA Software Policy Manager Services (specifically the 'SOA Software Managed Services' feature) - this value should only be changed on rare occasions where there are a very large number of Network Directors in the environment. **A good rule of thumb is 10 threads per Network Director.**

 #### <a name="client-connection-pool"></a>Configuring the client connection pool

-The client connection pool controls the number of simulataneous outbound connections from the container.
+The client connection pool controls the number of simultaneous outbound connections from the container.
 It typically only requires tuning in the Network Director.

 The maximum number of connections required in the pool is determined by two factors: